ncarrut/Multiome_JointQC_Nextflow/README.md

 - `scRNA` — RNA half of the DAG only, QC via `rna_module_qc.py` (`--assay_res cell`), using **HELM** (`rna_fraction_mitochondrial * (1 - rna_exon_to_full_gene_body_ratio)`) in
-  place of the exon-ratio filter, since whole-cell preps don't carry the same nuclear pre-mRNA contamination signature that the exon-ratio filter targets.
+  place of the exon-ratio filter to capture the concordance between high exon- ratio and low mitochondrial reads.
 - `ATAC` — ATAC half of the DAG only, QC via `atac_module_qc.py`.

 A single samplesheet can mix all four assay types — each sample is routed to